autogluon/autogluon/docs/tutorials/multimodal/advanced_topics/presets.md

 ```

 ## Medium Quality
-In some situations, we prefer fast training and inference over the prediction quality. `medium_quality` is designed for this purpose.
+In some situations, we prefer fast training and inference to the prediction quality. `medium_quality` is designed for this purpose.
 Among the three presets, `medium_quality` has the smallest model size.
 Now let's fit the predictor using the `medium_quality` preset.
 Here we set a tight time budget for a quick demo.